-No Ratio Study was performed this year due to the sale of only one property in King County in the last three years.
+A Ratio Study has not been submitted this year due to the fact that there were only seven sales in the last three years which is deemed to be statistically insufficient.

 Scope of Data

 Land Value Data:

 The geographic appraiser in the area in which the specialty property is located is responsible for the land value used by the specialty appraiser.
 See appropriate area reports for land valuation discussion.